Remco28/nj-gov-2025/docs/ARCHITECTURE.md

 - `reset()`: Clears active point while preserving history
 - `clearAll()`: Completely resets state

+The deep-dive work will evolve this composable (or introduce a new one) to maintain a navigation stack of topics and follow-ups, enabling the modal back button and breadcrumb context.

 ### Data Dependencies

 Talking points are stored in `docs/content/candidates.json` within each candidate object: